Overview Map of the course.

 MAXIMUM NUMBER OF ENTRANTS

-The official maximum number of Runners, approved by the Authorities, for the 50 Mile, 100 Kilometre and 100 Mile Races in total is 200.
+The official maximum number of Runners, approved by the Authorities, is 75.
 The number of Entries accepted will be managed to ensure the maximum number of starting Runners is not exceeded.

 ENTRY CLOSING DATE